Grant Management System

 Projects that provide employment opportunities for women, people living with disabilities and in rural areas will be highly considered.

-5. New Works And Digital Arts
+5. New Works and Digital Arts

 Projects that are innovative and introduce new arts through digital artistic presentations, as well as other platforms, will be highly considered.

-6. Capacity Building And Arts Entrepreneurship
+6. Capacity Building and Arts Entrepreneurship

 The ability of the project to contribute to skills development and setting up of new businesses acumen.